 It isn’t advised to withdraw from drugs or alcohol or to try and perform your own detox if you are in active addiction, as it can have damaging effects, and withdrawing too soon or in the incorrect way without medical advice and attention, can sometimes be fatal.

 Detoxing is the first step to recovery and it is just the start of your journey, but it can help you along the path and the road towards recovery.
 There are different routes to get there, and there are options for Dayhab based on your needs and wants, but we are committed to helping you reach recovery.

 We do get asked a lot why detoxing has to happen before the programme, and it is simply to give you the best chance of recovery and to prepare your body for the change that is coming.

 Some people become dependent on alcohol and drugs to the extent they have withdrawal symptoms when they suddenly stop drinking or using.
 The effects of withdrawal can be manageable, but in some cases they are severe and even dangerous.
 If you fall into this category, you will need a medical detox.
-During your assessment process we will decide whether detox is needed, and if it is, what type of would suit you best.
+During your assessment process we will decide whether detox is needed, and if it is, what type would suit you best.

 Help Me Stop can arrange a detox solution to suit your needs via one of our carefully selected providers.
 You could be suitable for a detox in your own home, or you may be advised to attend a residential centre.
 Detox for alcohol usually takes between 7-10 days.
 A drug detox may take longer depending on the substances involved.
-Once you’ve gone through detox, you’ll be transferred back to us to begin your Dayhab programme.
+Once you’ve gone through detox, you’ll be referred back to us to begin your Dayhab programme.

-Detox on its own is not treatment.
+Detox on its own is not a treatment.
 And studies show that, on its own, it has no positive effect on long- term sobriety or abstinence.
 Our aim is to make sure your journey from detox into treatment and recovery is seamless.